-Moss-Hanne Trail is a 15.2 mile moderately trafficked out and back trail located near Philipsburg, PA that features a lake and is rated as moderate.
+Moss-Hanne Trail is a 15.2 mile moderately trafficked out and back trail located near Philipsburg, Pennsylvania that features a lake and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash